|

 documentation or attestation for this choice.

-Any funeral parlour will offer a funeral with
+Any funeral parlour will offer a

-this time period.
+a deferral to this time period.

-The organizers of the funeral ceremony of a
+The organizers of the funeral

-of the various possibilities for the disposition of the ashes (By-Law
+inform the family of the various possibilities for the

-of Jul.
+disposition of the ashes (By-Law of Jul.
 2, 1998).

-The Mayor of the town where the death occurred gives the
+The Mayor of the town where the death occurred

-required (without forensic problem, the eventual cardiac
+is required (without forensic problem, the eventual cardiac

 stimulator must be removed).

-Section 7, decree-law 98-635, July 20, 1998: "A doctor
+Section 7, decree-law 98-635, July 20, 1998:

-fitted with such a device." (non-official translation)
+deceased was fitted with such a device." (non-official

-With the exception of a cardiac stimulator or a device
+With the exception of a cardiac stimulator or

-removed.
+not be removed.

-Cremation normally takes place in the crematorium nearest the
+Cremation normally takes place in the

-place of death.
+crematorium nearest the place of death.

 See rubric "CREMATORIUM

-address and cost".
+: address and cost".

-Whichever the type of funeral selected, organs may be removed
+Whichever the type of funeral selected, organs

-(burial or cremation).
+may be removed (burial or cremation).

 See rubric "Organ